 2016 Brazilian Grand Prix – 4th to 3rd (via 16th)

-Like Ayrton Senna's mesmerizing drive for Lotus in the wet at Monaco in 1984, this was the moment when the world sat up and took notice of a generational talent.
-Verstappen's team gambled and lost with by choosing Inters and he then performed miracles to catch a spin on the main straight – all of which left him in P16 with just 14 laps remaining.
+Like Ayrton Senna's mesmerising drive for Lotus in the wet at Monaco in 1984, this was the moment when the world sat up and took notice of a generational talent.
+Verstappen's team gambled and lost by choosing Inters and he then performed miracles to catch a spin on the main straight – all of which left him in P16 with just 14 laps remaining.

 04